git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.
 * Enable Faders: Option to disable the faders to prevent unwanted value changes.
+* Enable Lightguide: Activates the lightguide, which displays the currently selected scale.
+The root note is lit in the color of the currently selected track.
+Change the scale and root note in the document settings.
 * User Page 1-8: Allows to set a name for the user parameter pages

 ### Transport